 It is important to understand though, that once your data is shared with an application, Prevea360 is no longer able to protect the security of that data.
 This is why it is important to read the privacy and security policies for any application you are considering sharing your data with, so you understand how it is protected and used by that application.

-If you believe the privacy of your health care data has been violated, contact the federal Department of Health and Human Services Oﬃce of Civil Rights.
+If you believe the privacy of your health care data has been violated, or if you have a complaint, contact the federal Department of Health and Human Services Oﬃce of Civil Rights.